Mackenzie McKee Denies Cheating Allegations Against Husband, Defends Announcing Split On Social Media

 “My business is all over twitter being untrue and out of my control.
 I am on a tv show which shares my real life.
 The good and bad.
 I can tweet what I want.
 If it comes from me, ya know it’s true.”

-Mackenzie not only appears on Teen Mom OG as a “guest mom,” but she is also heavily into fitness and has her own program “Body By Mac.”
+Mackenzie not only appears on Teen Mom OG as a “guest mom,” but she is also heavily into fitness and has her own program, “Body By Mac.”
 Aside from dealing with marriage troubles, Mackenzie’s mom is battling cancer, another aspect of Mackenzie’s life that has been shared on the show.
-With the season finale of Teen Mom OG set to air Monday night, it is unclear whether or not Mackenzie will return for another season of the show.
+With the season finale of Teen Mom OG set to air on Monday night, it is unclear whether or not Mackenzie will return for another season of the show.